fr00b0/nod/README.md

 The test project uses [premake5](https://premake.github.io/download.html) to generate make files or similiar.

+### Linux
+To build and run the tests, execute the following from the test directory:
+'''bash
+premake5 gmake
+make -C build/gmake
+bin/gmake/debug/nod_tests
+'''

 ### Visual Studio 2013
-To build and run the tests, exeucte the following from the test directory:
+To build and run the tests, execute the following from the test directory:

 ```batchfile
 REM Adjust paths to suite your environment